Policy background information

 Across all practice types, these concerns raise serious potential for liability claims against physicians, other health care clinicians, and facilities.
 Congress must act to provide broader liability protections to preserve the viability of the physician workforce.

-Cosponsor and support passage of the Coronavirus Protection Act (H.R.
-7059) prior to the close of the 116th Congress.
+Cosponsor and support passage of the Coronavirus Provider Protection Act (H.R.
+7059) and similar provisions in the SAFE TO WORK Act (S. 4317) prior to the close of the 116th Congress.

 Support liability workplace safeguards to protect physicians, other health care providers, facilities, and their employees.